mperea9/PathfindingVisualizer/README.md

 ## Heuristics:

-We can calculate g but how to calculate h ?
+We can calculate g but how to calculate h?
 We can do things.

 A: Either calculate the exact value of h (which is certainly time consuming).